NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - First frame is a bounce, then normal hit
   - If holding B on frame 13 the move will bounce (first frame a techable high, second to end an untechable mid)
   - If you don't it will hit with normal stun; ends slightly earlier
+- 2BB(B)
+  - Bounces closer to Jiraiya
+  - Recovers sooner
-- 2BB(B) bounces closer to Jiraiya, recovers sooner; done with 6 will do RAB(B)
+  - Done with 6 will do RAB(B)
 - JB hitbox appears and disappears one frame sooner
+- RB
-- RB pushes on block and ends sooner; has slightly more lift
+  - Pushes on block and ends sooner
+  - Has slightly more lift
+- 5A
-- 5A charge changed from 11 frames to 9; when done in a combo it does 5BBA(A)
+  - Charge changed from 11 frames to 9
+  - When done in a combo it does 5BBA(A)
 - RA has more lift
 - RA(B) replaced with 2B(B) with follow ups intact
+- RAB(B)
+  - Replaced with 2BB(B)
-- RAB(B) replaced with 2BB(B); done with 6 does vanilla.
-Foot "lands" two frames earlier, hard knockdown, cannot Y cancel, hitboxes slightly bigger
+  - Done with 6 does vanilla attack
+  - Foot "lands" two frames earlier
-RAB(2B) longer duration, lower angles, hard knockdown
+  - Hard knockdown
+  - Cannot Y cancel
+  - Hitboxes slightly bigger
+- RAB(2B)
+  - Longer duration
+  - Lower angles
+  - Hard knockdown
 - RAB(A) added as 2A
 - 4A has more stun and the looping of the animation is adjusted to 14 frames from 20
-- 2A (not in a combo) has less recovery for Jiraiya; opponent can sub if hit out of puddle
+- 2A (not in a combo)
+  - Has less recovery for Jiraiya
+  - Opponent can sub if hit out of puddle
 - 2Y added as a sideswitch throw
+- 2X
-- 2X is immune to highs and mids until Jiraiya begins to lower his hands, immune to highs only when his hands touch the ground; frog hitbox duration reduced from 60 frames to 38
+  - Is immune to highs and mids until Jiraiya begins to lower his hands
+  - Immune to highs only when his hands touch the ground
+  - Frog hitbox duration reduced from 60 frames to 38
+- GRKnJ
-- GRKnJ has the reduced endlag of RB; changed from to a mid from a high
+  - Has the reduced endlag of RB
+  - Changed from to a mid from a high

 ### Tsunade